gportay/templates/android/asm/README.md

 ## DESCRIPTION

 [asm-setup](asm-install) is a _Makefile_ based installer.
-It is an example of how to provide an alternative to _shell_ scripting to do thing.
+It is an example of how to provide an alternative to _shell_ scripting to do things.
 The _Makefile_ must be executable and its shebang sets to _#!/usr/bin/make -f_.

 Even if this example is not appropriate, using **make(1)** have several advantages.
-It makes things easier to parallelize tasks and to avoid redoing tasks from scracth when they are done.
+It makes things easier to parallelize tasks and to avoid redoing tasks from scratch when they are done.

 ## EXAMPLES